-The Saharan atmospheric boundary layer (SABL) is probably the deepest on Earth, commonly reaching 5-6 km, and is crucial in controlling the vertical redistribution and transport of dust, moisture, heat and momentum fluxes in the Sahara (Cuesta et al., 2009).
-Before Fennec, aircraft observations and radiosondes (Cuesta et al., 2009; Messager et al., 2010; Marsham et al., 2013b) had shown the persistence of a deep near-neutral Saharan residual layer (SRL) over large areas of the Sahara throughout the day, with only a very small temperature inversion separating the SRL from the CBL below.
-Flamant et al. (2007) and Messager et al. (2010) had shown that the SRL may have a maximum humidity mixing ratio at its upper levels, and that small errors in model representation of this humidity can have substantial consequences in terms of relative humidity, cloud cover and, therefore, radiation.
+The Saharan atmospheric boundary layer (SABL) is probably the deepest on Earth, often reaching 5-6 km, and is crucial in controlling the vertical redistribution and transport of dust, moisture, heat and momentum fluxes in the Sahara (Cuesta et al., 2009).
+Before Fennec, aircraft observations and radiosondes (Cuesta et al., 2009; Messager et al., 2010; Marsham et al., 2013b) showed the persistence of a deep near-neutral Saharan residual layer (SRL) over large areas of the Sahara throughout the day, with only a very small temperature inversion separating the SRL from the CBL below.
+Flamant et al. (2007) and Messager et al. (2010) showed that the SRL may have a maximum humidity mixing ratio at its upper levels, and that small errors in model representation of this humidity can have substantial consequences in terms of relative humidity, cloud cover and, therefore, radiation.
 This unusual structure of the SABL means that relatively small perturbations to CBL temperature (e.g. from a surface albedo anomaly) are expected to have significant impacts on vertical mixing and perhaps induce circulations that may affect the CBL in neighbouring regions.
-There was evidence of such effects in observations from the CBL (Marsham et al., 2008a) and in modeling studies (Birch et al., 2012; Huang et al., 2010), but observations of impacts on the SRL were lacking.
-Observations from Fennec BBM supersite 1 showed that when the CBL does reach 5 or 6 km this tends to only happen between 15 and 18 UTC (Marsham et al., 2013b).
-Fennec flights have provided new insights into the vertical structure of and mixing within the SABL (see Garcia-Carreras et al. (2015) including schematic (their Figure 14) and SABL mesoscale circulations (below)).
+There was evidence of such effects in observations from the CBL (Marsham et al., 2008a) and in modelling studies (Birch et al., 2012; Huang et al., 2010), but observations of impacts on the SRL were lacking.
+Observations from Fennec BBM supersite 1 showed that the CBL tends only to reach 5 or 6 km between 15:00 and 18:00 UTC (Marsham et al., 2013b).
+Fennec flights have provided new insights into the vertical structure of and mixing within the SABL (see Garcia-Carreras et al., 2015, including schematic (their Fig. 14) and SABL mesoscale circulations, below).

-During Fennec, aircraft LIDAR and in-situ observations were used to better understand the vertical stratification and transport mechanisms within the SABL, as well as its temporal and spatial variability (Garcia-Carreras et al., 2015).
-In order to sample the vertical turbulent structure of the SABL during Fennec, stacked legs were performed at different heights, determined from inspecting dropsonde profiles launched at both ends of the leg before descending.
-Each run was at least 10 times the SABL depth (≥ 60 km) and took place between 13-15LT, when sensible heating was maximum.
+During Fennec, aircraft lidar and in situ observations were used to better understand the vertical stratification and transport mechanisms within the SABL, as well as its temporal and spatial variability (Garcia-Carreras et al., 2015).
+In order to sample the turbulent vertical structure of the SABL during Fennec, stacked legs were performed at different heights, determined from inspecting dropsonde profiles launched at both ends of the leg before descending.
+Each run was at least 10 times the SABL depth (\geq 60 km) and took place between 13:00 and 15:00 LT, when sensible heating was maximum.
 Heat fluxes were computed from the stacked legs, as well as the ascents and descents, taking advantage of the shallow angle of the aircraft profiles.
 These indicate that entrainment fluxes are very weak, as a result of detrainment at the CBL top.
 This is a result of the weak temperature inversion, and high vertical velocity of overshooting parcels, which are characteristic of the SABL, and can explain the slow development of the CBL despite the strong surface heating.
-LIDAR measurements from high-level runs also showed that the boundary layer depth can vary by up to 100% over distances of a few kilometres due to turbulent processes alone, so that any given dropsonde profile may not be representative of the whole run.
+Lidar measurements from high-level runs also showed that the boundary layer depth can vary by up to 100 % over distances of a few kilometres due to turbulent processes alone, so that any given dropsonde profile may not be representative of the whole run.